 Ed.
-Note: On Sunday September 10, the Cove again hosts Kunal’s Indian Pizza Pop-Up restaurant from 4 p.m. to 8 p.m. featuring (probably, or at least something similar to) pizzas, nachos, and salads inspired by traditional Indian cooking.
+Note: On Sunday October 15th, the Cove again hosts Kunal's Indian Pizza Pop-Up restaurant from 4 p.m. to 8 p.m. featuring (probably, or at least something similar to) pizzas, nachos, and salads inspired by traditional Indian cooking.
 Read more about the October event here.
 Stacey sits down with the mastermind behind this mouthwatering menu, Kunal Jadhav, for more info.

 The Cove’s regulars had gotten pretty used to having fun Sunday pop-ups, so when Lucky Cat moved on to a more permanent space, one regular decided to fill the gap himself.
 However, there was one condition: He wanted all of the money to go to charity.

 Meet Kunal Jadhav, a 41 year old FedEx employee.
 Originally from India, he comes from a household that reveres food.
 “I grew up with stories of my grandmother and mother dining in the halls of royal maharajas and handwritten cookbooks are still used by my family.
 I began cooking at a very young age when I could barely reach the stove,” he says.

 He’s on a mission to make Indian food more approachable.
 He’d been experimenting with Indian inspired pizzas and sliders and brought some to The Cove to share with friends.
 (He’s been a regular for several years.)

 Then Mary Tanner, the owner, made Kunal an offer he couldn’t refuse.
 “She offered the restaurant to me on Sundays to run a pop-up supporting animal rescue groups.”